-- A copy of the rental/purchase agreement evidencing a minimum original term of at least 12 months, clearly stating the monthly rental amount and specifying the terms of the lease. - Copies of the Borrower's canceled checks or money order receipts for the last 12 months evidencing the rental payments. - Market rent as determined by the subject property appraisal.
+- A copy of the rental/lease with an option to purchase agreement that evidences the following: - o an original term of at least 12 months, - o the total number of months of the agreement, - o the monthly rental amount, and - o the amount of monthly rent credit. - Copies of the Borrower's canceled checks, bank statements, money order receipts or other reasonable method evidencing the rental payments over the term of the agreement.
+The documentation must clearly indicate the payee and the amount being paid. - The appraisal of the subject property reflecting the market rent amount.